It is regulated in article 23 subparagraph b) of Law No. 25,871, regulated by Decree No. 616/2010.

 5.- Country entry stamp stamped on the travel document.

-In an application for a residence permit in Argentina under the Rentista visa, in addition to the applicant, you can include a spouse and children, including adult children under 25 years of age.
-Additional income may be required to include dependents.
+In an application for a residence permit in Argentina under the Rentista Residency, in addition to the main applicant, you can include a spouse and children, including adult children under 25 years of age.
+Additional income may be required to include dependents if children older then 25 years old.

 Let me put the Rentista Stay description in different words.
 Suppose you wish to settle in Argentina as a Rentista, and obtain your temporary residence in Argentina.
 In that case, you have to support your stay in the Argentine Republic with your own financial resources brought from abroad, from the income you produced by property rent, or from any other lawful income from external sources.
 The income must come from a “guaranteed source”, such as investments in foreign banks, companies, stock capital and other sources not related to wages.